-The generous support from many members of Lincoln College now in Australia, together with the support of the Oxford University Clarendon Fund, has made it possible for the University to award the first Lincoln College - Oxford Australia Clarendon Scholar.
+The generous support from many members of Lincoln College now in Australia, together with the support of the Oxford University Clarendon Fund, made possible the award by Oxford university of the first Lincoln College - Oxford Australia Clarendon Scholarship.

 2019-2023 Adele Jackson graduated from the Australian National University in 2018 with a Bachelor of Philosophy, First Class Honours, specialising in mathematics.
 As well as being a tutor for the Australian Infomatics Olympiad Program for several years, Adele has volunteered helping high school students with literacy and sung in university college choirs.
 Supported by a Lincoln College Oxford Australia Clarendon Scholarship, Adele is pursuing a DPhil in mathematics, working in low-dimensional topology.